gmcyber/CCC410F22-Example/docs/topics/rangecontrol.md

 ## Constraints

 * Very likely going to be a python or python web framework based application.
-Pyvmomi libraries are relatively mature
+Pyvmomi libraries are relatively mature but will likely require far more work than the powershell frameworks I'm used to.
 * We are a vmware shop, so the back end is known.